metio/terraform-provider-k8s/docs/data-sources/acmpca_services_k8s_aws_certificate_v1alpha1_manifest.md

 Optional:

 - `directory_name` (Attributes) Contains information about the certificate subject.
-The Subject field inthe certificate identifies the entity that owns or controls the public keyin the certificate.
-The entity can be a user, computer, device, or service.The Subject must contain an X.500 distinguished name (DN).
-A DN is a sequenceof relative distinguished names (RDNs).
-The RDNs are separated by commasin the certificate. (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--subject_alternative_names--directory_name))
+The Subject field in the certificate identifies the entity that owns or controls the public key in the certificate.
+The entity can be a user, computer, device, or service.
+The Subject must contain an X.500 distinguished name (DN).
+A DN is a sequence of relative distinguished names (RDNs).
+The RDNs are separated by commas in the certificate. (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--subject_alternative_names--directory_name))
 - `dns_name` (String)
-- `edi_party_name` (Attributes) Describes an Electronic Data Interchange (EDI) entity as described in asdefined in Subject Alternative Name (https://datatracker.ietf.org/doc/html/rfc5280)in RFC 5280. (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--subject_alternative_names--edi_party_name))
+- `edi_party_name` (Attributes) Describes an Electronic Data Interchange (EDI) entity as described in as defined in Subject Alternative Name (https://datatracker.ietf.org/doc/html/rfc5280) in RFC 5280. (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--subject_alternative_names--edi_party_name))
 - `ip_address` (String)
-- `other_name` (Attributes) Defines a custom ASN.1 X.400 GeneralName using an object identifier (OID)and value.
+- `other_name` (Attributes) Defines a custom ASN.1 X.400 GeneralName using an object identifier (OID) and value.
 The OID must satisfy the regular expression shown below.
-For moreinformation, see NIST's definition of Object Identifier (OID) (https://csrc.nist.gov/glossary/term/Object_Identifier). (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--subject_alternative_names--other_name))
+For more information, see NIST's definition of Object Identifier (OID) (https://csrc.nist.gov/glossary/term/Object_Identifier). (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--subject_alternative_names--other_name))
 - `registered_id` (String)
 - `rfc822_name` (String)
 - `uniform_resource_identifier` (String)